 Would We Save Material if We Eliminated Plastic?

 Even though plastics are under 1% of materials we use, surely it would be a good idea to reduce that number.
 That sounds like common sense but studies have shown that replacing plastic requires 3-4 times more material, so the net effect of replacing plastics is to massively increase our overall materials use rate.
 You can check this at home in your kitchen.
 It’s a fun experiment to do with your kids.

 Straws: plastic 1g paper 2g metal 11g glass 22g

 How Much Waste Does Plastic Create?

 Another reason for the attacks on plastics is the perception that plastics generate a lot of waste.
 It is true that humanity creates a lot of waste.
 In fact, the more prosperous we become, the more waste we generate.
 We should try to reduce our waste but how much do plastics contribute to waste?

 We just heard that plastics are under 1% of materials we use, so perhaps it will come as no surprise to hear that plastics also represent under 1% of all waste we create.
-Again, that is what the scientific evidence shows us.
+Accurate data on waste are hard to come by, but that is the best estimate I could make.
 That means that if all plastic waste were eliminated tomorrow, we would still have 99% of our waste left to deal with.